-Although coins may suggest a possibly successful date for the object they are sewn onto, dating (for instance) veils with the use of coins is very difficult and provides of course only a relative date.
-Although any coin on a veil may represent a terminus post quem date for the veil, any more reliable dates are almost impossible to give, based solely on coins.
+Although coins may possibly suggest a clear date for the object they are sewn onto, dating (for instance) veils with the use of coins is a very difficult process and provides of course only a relative date.
+Although any coin on a veil may represent a terminus post quem date for the veil, any more reliable dates based solely on coins are almost impossible to give.
 On veils, various datable coins may be sewn that are more than 1000 years apart in minting date.
 To get some indication of the true age of such a veil, one may inventory the coins that dominated the veil and use this as a terminus post quem for the production date of the veil.
 It is safe to assume that the production date for the veils is close to the date on the majority of the coins and older coins were merely added as heirloom for their potential strength and luck bringing qualities.
-Dating with the Maria Theresa Thaler represents another problem since the coin was minted long after the death of Maria Theresa and the date on these new coin has remained 1780 ever since.
+Dating with the Maria Theresia Thaler represents another problem since the coin was minted long after the death of Maria Theresia and the date on these new coin has remained 1780 ever since.

 Sometimes the coins used to decorate dress are flattened or deliberately damaged before being used, in order to lessen the monetary value of the coins.
 Also, imitation coins of lesser quality are used in costume.
 In this way one may still produce the pattern of coins desired for the costume, but with much less financial means.
 These sequins often also contain a date.
 However, dating with these coins is impossible, since these sequins are pressed in molds that may be used over and over again without changing the numbers on the molds.